Fourier transforms and iterated function systems: Non-linear self-conformal iterated function systems in

-To study Fourier transform of $|\widehat{\mu}(\xi)|$ we can first, as in \cite{JordanSahlsten}, use large deviations to just focus on the words $\a \in \cA^n$ for which $e^{-(\lambda +\eps) n } \lesssim |f_\a'(x)| \lesssim e^{-(\lambda -\eps) n }$ for some fixed $\eps > 0$.
-Then we can by iterating using blocks of length $k$ and $k+1$ of length $n$ words reduce as Bourgain and Dyatlov to exponential sums involving products of normalised derivatives $e^{-2\lambda n} f_{\a_j' \b'}' (x_\a)$, and employ the sum-product theory (recall Theorem \ref{thm:discretised}).
+for some fixed $\eps > 0$.
+Then we can reduce, as Bourgain and Dyatlov \cite{BD1} did, by iterating using blocks of length $k$ and $k+1$ of length $n$ words to exponential sums involving products of normalised derivatives $e^{-2\lambda n} f_{\a_j' \b'}' (x_\a)$, and employ the sum-product theory (recall Theorem \ref{thm:discretised}).
 However, the difficulty is to show non-concentration of the normalised derivatives.
 Here is where the transfer operators $\cL_s$ with $s$ of the form $s = ic\xi$ for a suitable constant $c > 0$ can be helpful.
-As it was shown in Li \cite{Li2} for transfer operators arising from random walks on groups, having uniform spectral gap for complex transfer operators can be used to prove non-concentration type estimates for the random walks Li considered.
+As it was shown in Li \cite{Li2} in 2018 for transfer operators arising from random walks on groups, having uniform spectral gap for complex transfer operators can be used to prove non-concentration type estimates for the random walks Li considered.
 With Stevens, we followed this scheme in the proof of Theorem \ref{thm:StevensSahlsten} adapted to the transfer operators $\cL_s$.

 Now going back to Problem \ref{prob:nonlinear}, what about the cases where the IFS has overlaps, has $C^{1+\alpha}$ regularity or the UNI condition fails?
 Considerable advances have been done recently to resolve these, which we now review.
-Around the same time as \cite{SahlstenStevens} came out, Algom, Hertz and Wang \cite{AHW} adapted independently a different approach to the study of $C^{1+\alpha}$ IFS that can have arbitrary overlaps.
-In particular, they managed to deal with low regularity and overlaps at the price of non-quantitative rate of Fourier decay by introducing a new method based on quantitative central limit theorems on random walks on groups \cite{BQ}:
+Briefly after \cite{SahlstenStevens} came out, Algom, Hertz and Wang \cite{AHW} adapted independently a different approach to the study of $C^{1+\alpha}$ IFS that can have arbitrary overlaps.
+In particular, they managed to deal with low regularity and overlaps at the price of non-quantitative rate of Fourier decay by introducing a new method based on quantitative central limit theorems on random walks on groups by Benoist and Quint \cite{BQ} from 2016:

 \begin{theorem} Suppose $\Phi$ is a $C^{1+\alpha}$ IFS such that $\{\log |f_j'(x)| : f_j(x) = x, j \in \cA\}$ is not included in any $a\Z + b$.
 Then every non-atomic self-conformal measure is Rajchman. \end{theorem}